 Jackson Nominated for NFL Walter Payton Man of the Year Honor for Fourth Consecutive Year; Second Annual Charity Challenge to Engage Fans in Celebrating Players’ Community ImpactThe NFL today announced Tampa Bay Buccaneers wide receiver VINCENT JACKSON among the 32 players who have been named their team’s Man of the Year.
 Representing the best of the NFL’s commitment to philanthropy and community impact, these players are now eligible to win the Walter Payton NFL Man of the Year Award presented by Nationwide.
 The Walter Payton NFL Man of the Year Award recognizes a player for his excellence on and off the field.
 The award, which was established in 1970 and renamed in 1999 after the late Hall of Fame Chicago Bears running back, Walter Payton, is among the league’s most prestigious honors.
 Each team nominates one player who has had a significant positive impact on his community to be considered for the national award.

-Since joining the Buccaneers in 2012, Jackson has established himself as a leader in Tampa Bay.
-Voted a team captain all five years, the three-time Pro Bowler has quickly ascended the franchise receiving ranks and continues to reset the bar on the football field.
-Now a three-time Buccaneers Man of the Year, as well as a three-time nominee and 2014 runner-up for the NFL’s Salute to Service Award, Jackson has not only embraced his role as a league ambassador for military appreciation, but he has continued to find new and innovative ways to connect with those whose path he’s walked, having been raised in a military family.
+Since joining the Buccaneers in 2012, Jackson has become an unquestioned leader in Tampa Bay.
+Voted a team captain all five years, the three-time Pro Bowler quickly ascended the franchise receiving ranks and set the example for teammates to follow on the football field.
+Off the field, the now four-time Buccaneers Man of the Year, as well as a four-time nominee and 2016 winner of the NFL’s Salute to Service Award, Jackson has not only embraced his role as a league ambassador for military appreciation, but he has continued to find new and innovative ways to connect with those whose path he’s walked.
+Simply put, it has become part of his identity.

 Since 2012, Jackson and the foundation have supported military children and families in many other ways.
 The foundation hosted the Military Resource and Employment Symposium, presented by USAA, at the Florida State Fairgrounds in November 2015.
 The one-day event provided veterans and military families with career opportunities, educational assistance, and resources necessary to aid their transition from military to civilian life.
 The event included a career fair, a resource fair, and speaking sessions from professionals in their field related to topics important to veterans and military members, with the goal of providing at least 1,000 military members and their families with information on career opportunities and resources.
-The 2014 Back to School Supply Drop geared 150 children at MacDill Air Force Base with new backpacks full of school supplies; last year’s Military Family Home Makeover provided the home of Staff Sergeant Jessica Fleurimond in Tampa with a beautiful interior redesign in time for Veterans’ Day; dozens of children with a deployed parent joined Jackson at his Fall Festival for a fun-filled day of hayrides, animal encounters, games, and lunch at Old McMicky’s Farm; and his annual Santa Social event, which debuted in 2014 and is taking place again in December 2016, offers a special holiday party for young military families, including an evening with Jackson and Santa, arts and crafts, holiday snacks, and gifts for the children.
+The 2014 Back to School Supply Drop geared 150 children at MacDill Air Force Base with new backpacks full of school supplies.
+In 2014, the Military Family Home Makeover provided the home of Technical Sergeant Jessica Fleurimond with a beautiful interior redesign in time for Veterans’ Day.
+Also in 2014, dozens of children with a deployed parent joined Jackson at his Fall Festival for a fun-filled day of hayrides, animal encounters, games, and lunch at Old McMicky’s Farm.
+The Santa Social event, which debuted in 2014 and is taking place again in December 2016, offers a special holiday party for young military families, including an afternoon with Jackson and Santa, arts and crafts, holiday snacks, and entertainment.

 For more information on all 32 team nominees and the award, visit www.NFL.com/manoftheyear.